Tim Flowers: Coaching and managerial career

 Following a spell as goalkeeper coach for both Leicester City and Manchester City, on 19 February 2007 Flowers was appointed as assistant manager to Iain Dowie at Coventry City.
-Flowers left Coventry on 11 February 2008 after Dowie was sacked, before joining him again at Queens Park Rangers.
-He left the assistant manager's role at QPR as well after Dowie was sacked again.
+Flowers left Coventry on 11 February 2008 after Dowie was dismissed, before joining him again at Queens Park Rangers.
+He left the assistant manager's role at QPR after Dowie was dismissed.

 In February 2010, he was appointed part-time goalkeeper coach at Northampton Town, as well as mentoring Dean Coleman and Yasbir Singh at Kidderminster Harriers.

 On 17 March 2010, he re-joined Dowie when he was appointed as assistant manager at Premiership club, Hull City.

 On 14 October he was appointed manager of Conference North team Stafford Rangers.
 However, Flowers resigned on 11 January 2011 after just nine games in charge.

 On 22 November 2011, Flowers become manager of his second club, this time being appointed caretaker manager of Northampton Town on 22 November 2011.
 He only managed the club for one game, losing 4–1 to Plymouth Argyle, before Aidy Boothroyd became permanent manager at the club, although Flowers remained as goalkeeping coach.

-When Boothroyd was sacked by Northampton in January 2014, Flowers continued on the coaching staff under caretaker boss Andy King, but he left the club on 30 January 2014 following the appointment earlier that week of Chris Wilder as the new manager of Northampton Town.
+When Boothroyd was dismissed by Northampton in January 2014, Flowers continued on the coaching staff under caretaker boss Andy King, but he left the club on 30 January 2014 following the appointment earlier that week of Chris Wilder as the new manager of Northampton Town.

-On 6 March 2014, he was appointed first-team coach at Kidderminster Harriers.
+On 6 March 2014, Flowers was appointed first-team coach at Kidderminster Harriers.

 In July 2014, Flowers started working as a goalkeeper coach at Nottingham Forest under his former teammate, Nottingham Forest manager Stuart Pearce.
 Flowers left Forest following the dismissal of Pearce in February 2015.

 On 11 September 2015, it was reported that Flowers had replaced Gary Whild as manager of Kidderminster Harriers, but he left the club within a fortnight to be replaced by Dave Hockaday.

 On 20 June 2018, he returned to management with Solihull Moors replacing Mark Yates, who had joined newly promoted Football League side Macclesfield Town.
 He left Solihull Moors by mutual consent on 28 January 2020.

 On 28 August 2020, Flowers was appointed as manager of then newly relegated Macclesfield Town, but the club was wound-up on 16 September 2020, before playing a competitive first team game.

 Flowers was appointed manager at Barnet on 14 December 2020.
 He left Barnet by mutual consent on 10 March 2021 after losing 11 of his 12 games in charge.

 On 25 November 2021, Flowers was appointed manager at Stratford Town.

 On 19 May 2023, Flowers was announced as manager of National League North side Gloucester City.
 On 17 September 2023, Flowers left Gloucester City by mutual agreement.
+After brief spells at Bromsgrove Sporting and Redditch United, he joined Alvechurch in November 2024, only to resign a year later.

+On 10 December 2025, Flowers returned to Bromsgrove Sporting.